kdaui/posts/README.md

 sbw.html - Builds the main (kdaui.github.io/index.html) website in front of your eyes

-kdvd.html - Goes to a website detailing the Kendrick Vs Drake beef

 2139.html - Goes to a website heavily inspired by https://kanye2049.com

 Help - Shows the "help" command